Genus Microcometes Cienkowsky, 1876

 Ecology: freshwater; bacterivorous.

-Remarks: The two flagella are easily overlooked and even the filopodia are hard to detect.
-Because of these flagella, this genus has been moved to the heterotrophic flagellates.
+Remarks: The two cilia are easily overlooked and even the filopodia are hard to detect.
+Because of these cilia, this genus has been moved to the heterotrophic ciliates.

 Microcometes paludosa is not rare, but usually not easy to discover in fresh preparations.
 Best is to keep preparations in moist chambers and to scan them regularly.
 Specimens mostly attach to the cover glass and are easily visible because of the dark brown color.